vuejs/vuefire/packages/documentation/docs/vuexfire/writing-data.md

 ### Removing a document

-You can remove documents by calling `remove` on their reference:
+You can remove documents by calling `remove`/`delete` on their reference:

 <FirebaseExample>